Taylor Swift's London Concert: Here's Every Celeb In Attendance So Far

 Taylor Swift's Eras Tour stop in London is officially in full swing, and the celebrity Swifties are showing up and out!

-On Friday, June 21, the 34-year-old "London Boy" crooner kicked off the three-night stop at Wembley Stadium, welcoming an estimated 80,000 concertgoers from across the world, including some notable figures and fans of the 14-time GRAMMY Award-winning artist.
+On Saturday, June 22, the 34-year-old "London Boy" crooner, yet again, drew a bevy of celebrities for Night 2 of her three-night stop, with Mete and Paramore were the opening acts, at Wembley Stadium.
+She had already welcomed an estimated 80,000 concertgoers from across the world for Night 1, including some royals and other notable figures and fans of the 14-time GRAMMY Award-winning artist.
 Given Swift's connection to the U.K. capital -- she lived in London on and off with Joe Alwyn, her ex-boyfriend of six years -- it's no surprise just how many friends turned out.

-While she may have said "So Long, London" in one song off her latest album, The Tortured Poets Department, she is back and better than ever, with stars including Bridgerton's Nicola Coughlin and Queer Eye's Jonathan Van Ness (who was in Swift's "You Need to Calm Down" music video) spotted en route to the performance.
-Swift's boyfriend, Travis Kelce, and his brother and sister-in-law, Jason and Kylie Kelce, were also at the show.
-This marked the couple's first time at one of the pop star's concerts.
+While she may have said "So Long, London" in one song off her latest album, The Tortured Poets Department, she is back and better than ever.
+For the Saturday show, the likes of Tom Cruise, Mila Kunis, Ashton Kutcher and Liam Hemsworth showed up to support Swift.

+Ditto for Travis, Jason and Kylie Kelce, all of whom returned after having a blast in the VIP tent Friday night, alongside Swift's boyfriend, Travis Kelce.

-Those who miss out on the first London leg will have a chance to catch the Eras Tour at Wembley Stadium in August, when Swift returns for five more shows before she officially heads back to the U.S. for tour dates in New Orleans, Miami and Indianapolis.
+Those who miss out on the first London leg (featuring chicken tenders with seemingly ranch) will have a chance to catch the Eras Tour at Wembley Stadium in August, when Swift returns for five more shows before she officially heads back to the U.S. for tour dates in New Orleans, Miami and Indianapolis.

 Until then, check out the full list of celebs below who made it to Swift's first Eras Tour stop in London.